bhandarisujit/myportfolio/README.md

 This repo contains an my personnel portfolio.

-To view a live demo, [click here](https://ryanfitzgerald.github.io/devportfolio-template/).
+To view a live, [click here](https://bhandarisujit.github.io/myportfolio/).